Common SEO Mistakes to Avoid

 Having a clumsy, cluttered website

 Search engines aren’t humans.
 When they come to a website that’s hard to crawl, they move on to the next one.
 Your SEO will only work if bots aren’t turned off by what they come across when they review your site.
 This includes the time it takes for your site to load, as well as antiquated coding.
+Web design affects SEO, so consider SEO when updating your site’s design.

 Having an unresponsive site